 These are brief talks on a safety, quality, environmental or task related topic to provide you with information and instruction as part of the continuous learning program.
 Handouts may be supplied to you for later reference.
 The information may not be of immediate use but may serve you well for the future.
-You will be required to sign a briefing sheet to confirm you have attended and understood.
-Both briefings and toolbox talks are opportunities for you to bring up issues of health safety and welfare.
+You will be required to sign a briefing sheet or STARRT Card to confirm you have attended and understood.

+After briefings and toolbox talks you will have the opportunity raise issues of health safety and welfare to your SPC/Supervisor.